liferay/liferay-docs/devGuide/en/chapters/08-mobile-sdk.markdown

 Let's talk about another popular way to send your app's requests: batch processing.

-### Sending iOS Requests Using Batch Processing
+### Sending Your iOS App's Requests Using Batch Processing

-Another popular method of sending requests to the mobile SDK is batch processing, which can be more efficient in some cases.
-For example, suppose you want to delete 10 blog entries at the same time; instead of making one request for each delete call, you can create a batch of delete calls and send them together.
+Another popular method of sending requests to the mobile SDK is through batch processing, which can be more efficient then sending requests separately.

+For example, suppose you want to delete 10 blog entries at the same time;
+instead of making one request for each delete call, you can create a batch of delete calls and send them together.
 Here's an example of how to do this:

     #import "LRBatchSession.h"